venkat1596/Hacklytics_Hackathon/README.md

 - **Efficient Image Processing:** A dedicated backend for handling image data, ensuring quick and reliable processing.
 - **User-Friendly Frontend:** An intuitive UI that integrates seamlessly with backend services for enhanced user experience.
 - **ML Parameter Testing:** Rigorous testing to optimize the machine learning model's performance.

+## ⚠️ Challenges We Ran Into

+We faced several challenges, including:

+- **Lack of pair images** 🏥
+  We didn't have a pair of images to validate the generated images against.

+- **Managing computational demands** 💻
+  Optimizing our model to efficiently leverage available resources.

+- **Balancing realism and medical accuracy** 🏥
+  Ensuring the generated images are **clinically useful** for diagnosis.

 ## Team